paulflakstad/opencms-module-customwidgets/README.md

 # opencms-module-customwidgets

-OpenCms module containing a custom widget: The **string suggest widget**, or StringSuggestWidget, a configurable autocomplete widget.
+OpenCms module containing a custom widget: The **string suggest widget**, or StringSuggestWidget, a configurable autocomplete widget that leverages jQuery and a little underscore.js.

 The StringSuggestWidget is a 3rd-party OpenCms widget that offers an autocomplete feature for input fields.
 Intended used on structured content elements of type OpenCmsString.